JoshuaBernal/BlackJack-Game/README.md

-# BLACKJACK GAME
+# BlackJack Website

 This is a simple personal project created with the help of the JavaScript Course in <a href="https://scrimba.com">Scrimba.com</a>.
-This website contains a very simple but functional BlackJack game.
+This website contains a very basic but functional BlackJack game.

 #### LIVE WEBSITE